-A federated protocol enabling cities to track, exchange, and settle material flows while maintaining local sovereignty.
+A federated, Digital Product Passport (DPP)-compatible protocol enabling cities to track, exchange, and settle material and product flows while maintaining local sovereignty.

-Local Optimization with Overflow Protocol — An open, federated standard for tracking material flows between cities.
-LOOP enables municipalities to share surplus resources, coordinate circular economy initiatives, and maintain sovereignty over local data while participating in regional material exchanges.
+Local Optimization with Overflow Protocol — An open, federated standard for tracking material and product flows between cities.
+LOOP enables municipalities to share surplus resources, coordinate circular economy initiatives, and maintain sovereignty over local data while participating in regional exchanges — built around MaterialDNA, ProductDNA, LoopCoin, and LoopSignal.

 A unique digital identity for physical materials.
 MaterialDNA captures a material's composition, origin, quality metrics, and chain of custody — enabling trusted exchanges and full lifecycle tracking from source to reuse.
 Think of it as a passport for materials in the circular economy.